An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Significant anemia (hematocrit less than 30%)

-Patients with higher scores on these assessment tests often have many risk factors and usually are hospitalized.
+People with higher scores on these assessment tests often have many risk factors and usually are hospitalized.

-When possible, treatment of CAP should be started within 4 hours of admission to the emergency room or hospital to reduce the chances of mortality and decrease the amount of time a patient needs to spend in the hospital.
+When possible, treatment of CAP should be started within 4 hours of admission to the emergency room or hospital to reduce the chances of mortality and decrease the amount of time a person needs to spend in the hospital.

 The following characteristics should prompt hospitalization in children and infants: